jamashita/anden/README.md

 ## UnimplementedError

-Mainly used for unimplemented methods, extends `RuntimeError`.
+This error class is mainly used for unimplemented methods and extends the `RuntimeError`.

 # Object classes

 ## Objet

-Redefinition class for Object.
+A class that redefines the `Object`.

 ### `Objet.genHashCode(obj: object): string`

-Generates hashcode of given object. returns the same value if its proeprties are the same values.
+Generates a hashcode for the given `obj`.
+If the object's properties have the same values, this method returns the same value.

 ### `Objet.identify(n: unknown): string`

-Make it to string. if it implements `toString()`, returns it, otherwise, returns `String(n)`.
+Convert it to a string.
+If it has `toString()` method, return the result of calling that method.
+Otherwise, return `String(n)`.

 ### (abstract) `objet.equals(other: unknown): boolean`

-Returns true if this hashcode and given one is the same.
+Returns `true` if this hashcode is the same as the given one.

 ### (abstract) `objet.serialize(): string`

-Used in `objet.toString()`, to avoid displaying [object Object], strongly recommend to implement this method.
+This method is used in `objet.toString()` to avoid displaying `[object Object]`.
+It is strongly recommended to implement this method.

 ### `objet.hashCode(): string`

-Returns its hashcode, if the properties are the same, it will return the same hashCode.
+Returns its hashcode.
+If the properties have the same values, this method returns the same hashcode.

 ### `objet.toString(): string`

-Delegates and returns `objet.serialize(): string`.
+Delegates to and returns `objet.serialize(): string`.

 ## Entity\<I\>

-Class for Entity for DDD.
-Concrete class for `Objet`. `I` is Identifier class.
+A class for entities in Domain-Driven Design (DDD).
+It is a concrete class for `Objet` and `I` is an identifier class.

 ### (abstract) `entity.getIdentifier(): I`

-Returns the Identifier.
-Used in `entity.equals(other: unknown): boolean`.
+Returns the identifier.
+It is used in the `entity.equals(other: unknown): boolean`.

 ### `entity.getIdentifier(): I`

-Returns true if its identifier is the same with `other`'s identifier.
+Returns `true` if the identifier of this object is the same as the identifier of `other`.
 This method should not be overridden.

 ## ValueObject

-Class for Value Object of DDD.
-Concrete class for `Objet`.
+A class for value objects in Domain-Driven Design (DDD).
+It is a concrete class for `Objet`.

 ### (abstract) `valueObject.equals(other: unknown): boolean`

-Returns true if the hashcodes are the same of this and given instance.
+Returns `true` if the hashcodes of this object and the given instance are the same.

 ## Reference